sikaeducation/curriculum/courses/401/standards/build-non-relational-apis/topics/express-intro/README.md

 ## Watch Out!

 * The code that goes into `package.json` is JSON, not JavaScript.
 That means keys must be quoted, everything must use double-quotes, and you can't use trailing commas.
 * When you run an Express app, by default your terminal will appear to freeze.
-This is OK- Express is just waiting for requests to come in.
+This is normal; Express is just waiting for requests to come in.
 To stop your server, press `control` + `c`.

 ## Additional Resources